sutoiku/puffin/meetup/README.md

 ## Activities
 PuffinDB will organize some activites, but participants will be free to spend their free time as they wish.

-Good meals in Michelin starred restaurants will be served though.
+Good meals in Michelin starred restaurants will be offered.

 ## Credits
 Many thanks to our dear friend [Mila Dragojević](https://new.sewanee.edu/programs-of-study/politics/faculty-staff/mila-dragojevic/) for having recommended the meetup's location.